mrcgrtz/styleguide/README.md

 	Content-Type: text/css; charset=utf-8

 <a name="css-format"></a>
-### Format
+### Ruleset format

 The chosen code format must ensure that code is: easy to read; easy to clearly comment; minimizes the chance of accidentally introducing errors; and results in useful diffs and blames.

  * Use one discrete selector per line in multi-selector rulesets.
+ * Include a space before each comma in multi-selector rulesets.
  * Include a single space before the opening brace of a ruleset.
  * Include one declaration per line in a declaration block.
  * Use one level of indentation for each declaration.
- * Include a single space after the colon of a declaration.
+ * Include no space before and a single space after the colon of a declaration.
  * Use lowercase and shorthand hex values, e.g., `#aaa`.
  * Use single quotes consistently, e.g., `content: ''`.
- * Quote attribute values in selectors, e.g., `input[type='checkbox']`.
+ * Single-quote attribute values in selectors, e.g., `input[type='checkbox']`.
  * Where allowed, avoid specifying units for zero-values, e.g., `margin: 0`.
- * Include a space before each comma in multi-selector rulesets.
- * Include a space after each comma in comma-separated property or function values.
+ * Include no space before and a space after each comma in comma-separated property or function values.
  * Include a semi-colon at the end of the last declaration in a declaration block.
  * Place the closing brace of a ruleset in the same column as the first